State of M&A Data Rooms — Q1 2026 Read the report →

-Use this if you are:
+Use this guide if you are:

 • a founder running seed to growth fundraising,

-• a finance/legal lead preparing for M&A,
+• a finance or legal lead preparing for M&A,

 The fastest way to lose control is granting access person-by-person from day one.

 Instead, create role-based groups first, then assign users to groups.
+This scales cleanly from 5 users to 50 without creating admin chaos.

 For most diligence processes, these groups are enough: